 Surrounded by country parks and spectacular scenery, our school offers the ideal location for students to develop a deeper appreciation for their place in the grander scheme of natural history and human culture, developed on a global scale, as measured in both space and time.
-We draw on our local environment as an invaluable resource for the teaching of science, the humanities, arts, physical fitness and leadership.
+We draw on our local environment as an invaluable resource for the teaching of science, the humanities, arts, physical fitness and leadership, and our innovative outdoor education programme has been firmly established as one of the central pillars of our school.